jnvm/db-linter/readme.md

 # db-linter

 Do you wish:
-* your codebase came with some [helpful github-flavored markdown](#markdown-example) that provided a canonical, easily-linkable place for textual descriptions of database tables and columns to be stored?
+* your codebase came with some [helpful github-flavored markdown](https://github.com/jnvm/db-linter#example) that provided a canonical, easily-linkable place for textual descriptions of database tables and columns to be stored?
 * and required team members to update them as new ones were added?
 * and made sure the schema followed certain conventions?
+* or that your code had a dynamic definition of your database schema?

 Then this is for you.